Mattias-08/Restaurant-booking/README.md

 - [W3Schools](https://www.w3schools.com/) - Used to help understanding with certain features.

 - [Stack Overflow](https://stackoverflow.com/) - Used to inspire me when trying to picture how to implement certain features.

-- [Slack](https://app.slack.com/) - Used to collaborate with my course buddies and learn from colleagues who have encountered similar issues.

 - [ChatGPT](https://openai.com/gpt) - Used to generate all the example text on the site, also used to point me in the right direction from time to time.